The answer is simple but not obvious to all. Value investing works because it “forces” investors to do what’s unnatural: buy low and sell high.

 “Market commentators and investment managers who glibly refer to growth and value styles as contrasting approaches to investment are displaying their ignorance, not their sophistication.”

 If you buy stocks solely for the reason that they have low price-to-book or price-to-earnings ratios your results can be very disappointing.
-The stocks can remain undervalued for long periods of time because they lack the catalysts to grow earnings per share or sales which attract investors and push stock prices up.
+The stocks can remain undervalued for long periods because they lack the catalysts to grow earnings per share or sales which attract investors and push stock prices up.

-Therefore it’s important to have a more holistic view of stocks when using a value stock investing approach.
+Therefore it’s essential to have a more holistic view of stocks when using a value stock investing approach.
 That’s why we follow a more balanced approach that takes into consideration both the stocks current value and its intrinsic value based on economic cycles, catalysts and growth opportunities.

 Remember this; what is often hardest to do is what makes you the most successful in the stock market.
 Value Investing will help you make the best investment decisions.